bluedragon1221/notes/Linux/Scraping Web Content.md

 This builds on the tutorial

 ### Get a List of Links
-1. Get the html of the blogs index site.
+1. Get the HTML of the blogs index site.
 2. Sort the lines that have `<li>` it them.
 3. Replace everything before `href='` with `https://`
 4. Replace everything after `>` with nothing